muellan/clipp/README.md

  - improve test cases and coverage
  - add more code documentation
  - clean up the code / make it more understandable
- - ability to use other string classes
+ - add the ability to use other string classes

 [docopt]: http://docopt.org